-For those who conceal carry, printing sort of defeats the purpose.
-This article will teach you what I have decided to call "The 5 C's" and how you can use them to carry your firearm discreetly.
+For those who conceal carry, printing sort of defeats the whole purpose.
+"Printing" is when your firearm is noticeable to others through your clothing.
+This article will teach you what I have decided to call "The 5 C's", as well as how you can use them to carry your firearm discreetly.

 What Is Printing